mcfriend99/exwrap/README.md

 You can type `exwrap --help` for more.

-## Notice
+## NOTICE

-> **NOTICE:**
+> **Notice for all users**
 >
-> - For MacOS, `ExWrap` currently generates an application (`.app`)
-> file while for Windows and Linux, it generates an installer by
-> default.
-This is deliberate as there is currently no efficient
-> cross-platform way to programmatically create DMG file on other
-> operating systems without need for users to install extra
-> dependencies which may of their own introduce new bottlenecks.
-> - When the installers are run, they'll automatically
-> install the app into the configured install directory (or
-> `C:\Program Files\<app name>` and `/home/$USERNAME/<app name>`
-> for Windows and Linux respectively if none is configured).
+> - When the installers are run, they'll automatically install the app into the configured install directory (or `C:\Program Files\<app name>` and `/home/$USERNAME/<app name>` for Windows and Linux respectively if none is configured).
+> - The name of the executable will be the name set in `target_name` or the name of the root directory if `target_name` is not set.

+> **Notice For MacOS users:**
+>
+> - While `ExWrap` generates an installer Windows and Linux, for MacOS, it does not generate a DMG based installer but rather an executable installer.
+This is deliberate as there is currently no efficient cross-platform way to programmatically create DMG file on other operating systems without need for users to install extra dependencies which may of their own introduce new bottlenecks.
+> - For this reason, `ExWrap` has been enabled with the capability to generate an application (`.app`) file as an opt-in.
+To enable this, set the darwin > create_app config to `true`.

 ## Contributing